The Refugees by Viet Thanh Nguyen, Corsair 2017, £12.99, 209 pages

 In this era of Syrian and Libyan refugees flooding Southern and Eastern Europe to escape war, millions of Rohingya fleeing ethnic cleansing in Myanmar’s Rakhine State, and threats to deport child immigrants in the United States (US), escaping into fiction about refugees seems counterintuitive.
 However, I am able to report that The Refugees, from Pulitzer Prize-winning author Viet Thanh Nguyen, is just the ticket.

 Nguyen, himself a Vietnamese refugee and a professor at the University of Southern California, gives us eight short stories that will grab you in the moment and leave you thinking long after.
-Knowing there were only eight stories made me want to parcel them out, like a box of fine chocolates.
+Knowing there were only eight stories made me want to ration them, like a box of fine chocolates.